vectorstack-ai/vectorstackai-python/docs/how_to_guides/managing-data.md

 Below, we will go through the different scenarios in detail.

 ## **Upserting to Dense Indexes**
+TODO: Describe the high-leval requirement for upserting to dense indexes.
+Mirror that in the hybrid section.

-### **With Integrated Embedding Model**
+### **Dense Index with an Integrated Embedding Model**
-For a dense index configured with an integrated embedding model, you only need to provide following information for each item in the batch:
+To upsert data in a dense index configured with an integrated embedding model, you only need to provide following information for each item in the batch:

 - IDs (unique for each item)
 - Metadata (containing a "text" field)